 With river surfing becoming increasingly popular on the Gauley River we have found it necessary to develop this simple guide to surf etiquette.
 Gauley season 2017 marked the first year where out of state crowds flocked to the waves, causing parking congestion, long line ups, and even some flared tempers with conflicts between boating traffic and surfers.

 Realize this is nothing new for Gauley Season.
 Rafters and kayakers have been jockeying for position for many years for parking, camping, and in the line-up.
 For the most part everyone has always managed to get along.
-There is plenty of water for everyone.

 Author Randy Fisher is a Boardworks Team Rider and National Park Service Ranger.